 Dr. Merlin Franco is Assistant Professor of Environmental Studies at IAS.
 He is an ethnobiologist interested in the interrelationship between human culture, language and biodiversity (Biocultural Diversity).
 He believes that the traditional knowledge of the indigenous communities that is embedded in their respective native languages holds the key for prudent management of ecosystem services.
+Dr. Franco currently serves as Editor in Chief of ‘Ethnobotany Research and Applications’.
 In the past, Dr. Franco has worked with Curtin Sarawak Research Institute (2012-2015) and Earthwatch Institute- India (2011-2012).

 • Biocultural Diversity- relationship between indigenous languages, culture and biodiversity

 • Biodiversity and Ecosystem services

 • Traditional Agricultural Systems